lrpsantiago/fsess/README.md

 - **How does the ERS works?**
   - It sets the power of all your suspensions to 100% while active, which gives more acceleration to your car consuming the ERS charge.
 When deactivated, it will recharge the ERS while moving.

+- **How does the Drafting System works?**
+  - The default speed limit is now reduced to 95m/s, when you're behind another car (detected by the Drafting Sensor) and you're above 70m/s, your car starts to draft and your suspensions gets 100% wheel power and unlimited speed limit.

 - **Do I need to setup FSESS script on my car to be detected by the race control script?"**
   - No, once you cross the start line you are already being tracked.
 But in order to see your onboard race data, using commands and having the tire degradation effect on your car, you need to setup this script on your car.